You Have Questions

 What is a Phase II contract?

-Phase II is focused on the development, demonstration and delivery of your innovation from Phase I. Traditional Phase II funds provide continued research and development funding for successful Phase I projects and frequently result in the development of a prototype.
+Phase II focuses on the development, demonstration and delivery of your innovation from Phase I. Traditional Phase II contracts provide continued research and development funding for successful Phase I projects and frequently result in the development of a prototype.

-Army SBIR Phase II awards released through AFC, are typically a 24-month timeframe with awards that are generally up to $1.1M.
+Army SBIR Phase II contracts are typically a 12- to 18-month timeframe with awards up to $2M.

-Army STTR Phase II awards, are typically a 24-month timeframe with awards that are generally up to $1.15M.
+Army STTR Phase II contracts are typically a 24-month timeframe with awards up to $1.36M.

 What is the process for Phase II submissions?

-The process for Phase II submissions has not changed, except for new topics released under the ASA(ALT) program this year.
-In accordance with the Small Business Administration’s policy, any firm that receives a Phase I award is eligible to submit a Phase II proposal for that topic; for all topics prior to those released in the 21.4 cycle—with the exception of the xTechSearch 19.2/19.4 topics—please submit your Phase II proposal in accordance with the prior prescribed submission windows (e.g., 2021(a), 2021(b), etc.).
+The process for Phase II submissions has not changed, except for new solicitations released under the ASA(ALT) program since 2023.
+Per the Small Business Administration’s policy, any firm that receives a Phase I award is eligible to submit a Phase II proposal for that topic.

-For all current and future ASA(ALT)-specific topics (e.g., 21.4-006 to 034), if your firm receives a Phase I award, you will receive submission instructions for the Phase II proposal, including the Phase II solicitation window.
-All Phase II proposals for each topic will be culled at the same time and reviewed concurrently.
+For all current and future topics, if your firm receives a Phase I award, you will receive submission instructions for the Phase II proposal, including the Phase II solicitation window through DSIP notification.
+All instruction documentation needs to be downloaded from DSIP.
+The Army will review all Phase II proposals for each topic at the same time.

 What is the difference between a Phase II and a Direct to Phase II contract?

-A traditional Phase II contract follows the award of a Phase I contract.
-However, if you are an established company with direct customers and commercial sales, and you have a product that could be useful for the Soldier, you may skip Phase I and submit a Direct to Phase II proposal.
+A traditional Phase II contract follows the award of a Phase I contract based on SME evaluations of the Phase II proposal.
+If you are an established company with direct customers and commercial sales, and you have a product that could be useful for the Soldier, you may skip Phase I and submit a Direct to Phase II proposal to enter the process at the prototyping and demonstration phase.

 What is a Phase III contract?

-To respond to critical Army needs as they arise, ASA(ALT) – the Army’s Chief Scientist – releases SBIR topics on a rolling basis on an always-open Broad Agency Announcement (BAA), which maximizes the initial cash-flow for companies while minimizing the time to contract.
+To respond to critical Army needs as they arise, the Army releases SBIR solicitations on an ad-hoc, rolling basis on an always-open Broad Agency Announcement (BAA), which maximizes the initial cash flow for companies while minimizing the time to contract.

-The AFC SBIR and STTR Programs develop a set of research topics that represent the Army’s current and anticipated war-fighting technology needs and release topics during three specific solicitation periods throughout the fiscal year.
-View our Schedule page to learn more.
+The STTR Program develops a set of research topics that represent the Army’s current and anticipated war-fighting technology needs and releases solicitations during a specific annual solicitation period each fiscal year.
+View our Schedule and Phases page to learn more.

 Where can I submit a proposal?

-During the pre-release phase, you can review the topics and ask questions about the open topics.
-Once the announcement opens, no direct (oral or written) conversations with the topic authors or any direct conversations with government representatives about specific topic matters are permitted.
+During the pre-release phase, you can review the solicitations and ask questions about the open solicitations.
+Once the announcement opens, the Army does not permit any direct (oral or written) conversations with the topic authors or any direct conversations with government representatives about specific technical matters.

 What is the time frame for select/non-select notifications and awards?